BravoMando/LearnVulkan/README.md

     + If `vkAcquireNextImageKHR` returns `VK_ERROR_OUT_OF_DATE_KHR`, we should recreate our swap chain.
 If it returns `VK_SUBOPTIMAL_KHR`, we could also recreate swap chain for we may want the best possible result.
 + Right after acquireing image, we shall reset the fence by function `vkResetFences`.
 + With the image index specifying swap chain image to use in hand, we can now record command buffer.
-    + First, we will reset command buffer to make sure it is able to be recoreded by call `vkResetCommandBuffer` function.
+    + First, we will reset command buffer to make sure it is able to be recorded by call `vkResetCommandBuffer` function.
     The last parameter controls the reset operation.
 Its possible values are as follows:
         `VK_COMMAND_BUFFER_RESET_RELEASE_RESOURCES_BIT` specifies that most or all memory resources currently owned by the command buffer should be returned to the parent command pool.
 If this flag is not set, then the command buffer may hold onto memory resources and reuse them when recording commands.
         `0` behaves as forementioned.
     + Now we can record our command buffer.
         + complete command buffer begin info struct
             + `.flags` specifies how we're going to use the command buffer.
 The following values are available: